codelucas/codelucas.com/quotes/index.md

 > -- Paul Graham

 <!-- -->
-> Today, we woke up feeling like strangers in a foreign land (in response to Trump winning the 2016 election)
+> Today, we woke up feeling like strangers in a foreign land.

-> -- Kevin de Leon (California Senator) and Anthony Rendon (Assembly Speaker)
+> -- Kevin de Leon (California Senator) and Anthony Rendon in response to Trump winning the 2016 electio

 <!-- -->